AJONPLLC/ajonp-content/courses/nextjs9/3-materialui.md

 > If you notice any issues please submit a [pull request](https://github.com/AJONPLLC/ajonp-ajsbooks-nextjs/pulls).

 # Next.js with Material-UI
-There are a couple of updates that we will make to our project structure in order to make using Material-UI the most performant within our Next.js project.
+There are a couple of updates that you will make to your project structure in order to make using Material-UI the most performant within your Next.js project.

 I used the officially referenced [MaterialUI Example Next.js Project](https://github.com/mui-org/material-ui/tree/master/examples/nextjs).
 They have been keeping the [repo](https://github.com/mui-org/material-ui/tree/master/examples/nextjs) updated very well with the new updates coming from Next.js.

 ## Components Directory
-We will create a new folder that will be used for all of our independent components.
-This includes the main structure for our app in `MenuAppBar.tsx`.
-Later will will continue to add the rest of our React Components to this directory.
+You will create a new folder that will be used for all of your independent components.
+This includes the main structure for your app in `MenuAppBar.tsx`.
+Later will will continue to add the rest of your React Components to this directory.

 ```cmd
 mkdir components
 ```

 ## Theme Directory
 This is slightly different than the layout of the official example, however I didn't like have so many folders called source.
-So we will add the main theme for MaterialUI into a new directory called `themes`.
+So you will add the main theme for MaterialUI into a new directory called `themes`.

 ```cmd
 mkdir themes